Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Experiment

-\paragraph{Results on Logistic Bandits.} For the logistic bandits, we conduct experiments under different configurations of $S$.
-Specifically, the underlying parameter $\theta_*$ is sampled from a $d$-dimensional sphere with radius $S = \{3, 5, 7\}$, corresponding to $\kappa = 21$, $137$, and $963$, respectively.
-The experimental results are shown in Figure~\ref{fig:logistic_bandit_overall}.
-Among all methods, \texttt{GLOC} is the fastest but suffers from relatively large regret. \texttt{OFUGLB} achieves the lowest regret due to its improved dependence on both $\kappa$ and $S$, but as an MLE-based method, it incurs the highest computation cost.
-Our method strikes a favorable balance between statistical performance and computational efficiency.
-Compared to \texttt{OFUGLB}, it achieves substantial computational savings while incurring only a modest degradation in performance.
-In comparison with other jointly efficient methods, namely \texttt{ECOLog} for logistic bandits and \texttt{RS-GLinCB} for GLB, our methods achieves comparable and even slightly better performance with improved computation cost as shown in Figure~\ref{fig:time_logistic}.
-Besides, our method maintains a constant per-round cost across all regimes of $\kappa$.
-In contrast, the computation cost of \texttt{RS-GLinCB} increases with $\kappa$, as its rare-update strategy results in an update frequency that scales with $\kappa$.
+\textbf{Results on Logistic Bandits.} We conduct experiments under different configurations of $S$.
+The underlying parameter $\theta_*$ is sampled from a $d$-dimensional sphere with radius $S = \{3, 5, 7\}$, corresponding to $\kappa = 21$, $137$, and $963$, respectively.
+Figure~\ref{fig:logistic_bandit_overall} reports the results.
+Among all methods, \texttt{GLOC} is the fastest but exhibits relatively large regret. \texttt{OFUGLB} attains the lowest regret due to its improved dependence on $\kappa$ and $S$, but as an MLE-based method, it incurs the highest computation cost.
+Our method strikes a favorable balance.
+Compared to \texttt{OFUGLB}, it achieves substantial cost savings with only a modest degradation in regret.
+Compared with \texttt{ECOLog} and \texttt{RS-GLinCB}, our method achieves comparable and even slightly better performance with improved computation cost.
+Moreover, it maintains a constant per-round cost across all regimes of $\kappa$, whereas the cost of \texttt{RS-GLinCB} increases with $\kappa$, as its rare-update strategy results in an update frequency that scales with $\kappa$.

-\paragraph{Results on Poisson Bandits.} For Poisson bandits, we set the norm of the true parameter as $S \in \{3,5,7\}$.
-The corresponding $\kappa$ is around $18$, $127$ and $882$.
+\textbf{Results on Poisson Bandits.} We set the norm of the true parameter as $S \in \{3,5,7\}$, corresponding to $\kappa \approx 18$, $127$ and $882$.
 Poisson bandits have unbounded rewards, whereas \texttt{GLM-UCB} and \texttt{RS-GLinCB} require a predefined upper bound on the maximum reward as a parameter.
-For empirical validation, we set this parameter to 100, assuming the rewards are effectively bounded with high probability.
-Figure~\ref{fig:poisson_bandit_overall} presents the results.
-Our method reduces the computation cost of the state-of-the-art \texttt{OFUGLB} by 1000 times, while incurring only a modest increase in regret.
+We set it as 100, assuming rewards are effectively bounded with high probability.
+As shown in Figure~\ref{fig:poisson_bandit_overall}, our method reduces the computational cost of \texttt{OFUGLB} by roughly 1000 times, with only a modest increase in regret.